FranckPachot/ongres-txbenchmark-revised/README.md

 - exponential backoff retry (see https://dev.to/franckpachot/transaction-performance-retry-with-backoff-12lm)
 - index on audit (original was doing a COLLSCAN)

-Additionally, The two following improvements make little differences but expose best practices:
+Additionally, the two following improvements make little difference but expose best practices:
 - update audit first in the transaction (to detect conflict faster)
-- embed aircraft capacity into sthe chedule as it is static
+- embed aircraft capacity into the schedule as it is static

 Example to run it:
 ```